mila-iqia/fuel/docs/overview.rst

 Transformers: apply some transformation on the fly
 --------------------------------------------------

+.. admonition:: In summary
+    :class: tip

+    * :class:`Transformer` subclasses are responsible for taking data stream(s)
+      as input and producing a data stream as output, which applies some transformation to the input stream(s).
+    * Transformers can be chained together to form complex data processing pipelines.

 Some data streams take data streams as input.
 We call them *transformers*, and they enable us to build complex data preprocessing pipelines.